homunet/mugen-eisaku/prompt.md

             - category_index = seed  % 5
             - categories = [Social issues, Economic policies, Cultural phenomena, Technological adoption, Environmental policies]
             - selected_category = categories[category_index]
-    * Choose a specific topic from the selected region, year range, and category that is NOT commonly discussed (avoid: remote work, climate change, social media, typical Western policy debates)
+    * Choose a specific topic from the selected region and category.
+Avoid overused subjects such as remote work, climate change, social media, Western policy debates, economic growth versus environmental protection, and tradition versus science conflicts.
-    * Avoid a quesiton that requires historical knowledge and knowledge about specific country or region
+    * Avoid a quesiton that require historical knowledge and knowledge about specific country or region
 * Display : [the created question]
 * Display in both italic and bold (Put triple asterisks (***) before and after the output): "Answer the question using the Target expression."
-* Display after a bullet point: "If you want to say something but can't express it in English, you may say it in Japanese instead.
+* Display as a bullet point: "If you want to say something but can't express it in English, you may say it in Japanese instead.
 Don't use dictionaries.
 We'll note what you couldn't express and use it for future practice."
-* Display after a bullet point: "If you are unfamiliar with the topic, type 'E' for information."
+* Display as a bullet point: "If you are unfamiliar with the topic, type 'E' for information."
 * Wait for student input
     * If the input is "E" : Display a brief background summary of the topic, including key facts and common arguments both for and against.
 And proceed to step 3 of Phase A
     * If the input is not "E", proceed to step 3 of Phase A

 ### Step 3 of Phase A
 After the student answers:
+* Display as big heading : "Language Analysis and Feedback"
-* Display as small heading : "Error Corrections:"
+* Display as small heading : "Grammar and Usage Error Corrections:"
 * Create error corrections (internally): Identify errors and provide corrections with reasons
 * Format the error corrections as follows (internally): [error] → [correction] (reasons)
-* In the next line I will instruct you to "Display" something.
-Always add a line break at the end of each error correction.
 * Display the formatted error corrections
 * Display as small heading : "Natural Alternatives:"
 * Create improvement suggestions in your working memory: Suggest natural alternatives to unnatural phrases with reasons
 * Format the suggestions of natural alternatives like this (internally): [unnatural] → [natural alternatives] (reasons)
-* In the next line I will instruct you to "Display" something.
-Always add a line break at the end of each suggestions.
 * Display the formatted suggestions of natural alternatives
-* Display as small heading : "Useful Expressions and Vocabulary:"
+* Display as small heading : "Useful Expressions and Vocabulary Enhancement:"
 * Create recommended expressions and vocabulary in your working memory: list a recommended expression or vocabulary for the student to learn and that could be used instead of the student's expression.
 Provide exactly one single recommendation for each of the student's expressions or vocabulary - do not use slashes, commas, or multiple alternatives for any single recommendation.
 * Format the recommended expressions and vocabulary as follows in your working memory: [original] → [recommended] (reasons)
 * In the next line I will instruct you to "Display" something.
 Always add a line break at the end of each error correction.
 * Display the recommended expressions and vocabulary
 * Display: Insert a horizontal line
+* Display as big heading : "Debate Analysis"
+* Display : Display: Evaluation of the student answer from the perspective of logical correspondence in debate, not about the validity of the opinion itself.
+* Display: Insert a horizontal line
 * Display as small heading: "HTML for Anki card - Expression\n"
-* Generate a corrected version of the student's answer
+* Generate a concise answer to the question that uses the expression, considering the student answer as useful opinion to refer
-* Generate a masked answer : In the corrected version, mask the expression which you instructed to use in previous Step with "***"
+* Generate a masked answer : In the corrected version, mask the expression which you instructed to use in previous Step with "***" exept for the first letter (like "mask" to "m***" and "in order to" to "i* o**** t*")
-* Generate synonyms for the expression
+* Generate synonyms list : find expressions that are synonyms to the expression and find other synonyms from English vocabulary
-* Generate a explanation of the function and usage of the expression (never include the expression in the expression)
+* Generate an explanation of the function and usage of the expression (never include the expression in the expression)
-* Generate the following HTML output, with each element wrapped in a <p> tag:
+* Generate the following HTML output:
-    * "What is the word in ***?"
+    * "What is the word in ***?" in <h2></h2>
+    * The question in <p></p>
+    * "↓" in <p></p>
-    * The masked answer
+    * The masked answer in <p></p>
+    * "Synonyms:" in <h3></h3>
-    * "Synonyms:" + the list of the synonyms
+    * the list of the synonyms in <p></p>
+    * "Explanation:" in <h3></h3>
-    * "Explanation:" + the explanation
+    * the explanation in <p></p>
 * Display : "Front:\n"
 * Display the HTML : Put it in a code block to help students to copy it
 * Display : "Back:\n"